TEXT-S&P summary: Beijing Enterprises Holdings Ltd.

 -- The company’s sources of liquidity, including cash and facility availability, will exceed its uses by 1.2x or more over the next 12-18 months.

--- Liquidity sources include unrestricted cash and cash equivalent of Hong Kong dollar (HK$) 15.22 billion at the end of June 2012, and cash flow from operations.
+-- Liquidity sources include unrestricted cash and cash equivalent of HK$12.58 billion at the end of December 2011, and cash flow from operations.

--- Net liquidity sources will remain positive even if EBITDA declines more than 15%.
+-- Its net liquidity sources will remain positive even if EBITDA declines more than 15%.

+-- In our base-case scenario, BEH’s funds from operations would be above HK$5 billion during 2012.

 -- The company can absorb low-probability high-impact shocks because of its good conversion of EBITDA to discretionary cash flow.